gnapiorkowski/word_flasher/README.md

 # Add pipwin to PATH as prompted during install
 pipwin install pyaudio
 ```

-to install these libraries after you have installed Python 3

 Screenshot of Qt version (contact me for this version):